stackbit/stackbit-theme-ampersand/content/index.md

 ---
 title: Home
-sections:
-  - section_id: intro
-    component: intro.html
-    type: intro
-    title: Intro
+has_intro: true
-    content: >-
+intro_content: >-
   This is the "about" excerpt.
 It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you are.
 There also exists a dedicated about page where you can write more about yourself for those who are interested.
-    actions:
+intro_actions:
   - label: Learn More
     url: "/about"
-menus:
-  main:
-    title: Home
-    weight: 1
+    type: primary
+  - label: Contact
+    url: "/contact"
+    type: secondary
-template: home
+layout: home
 ---